YanniTheDev/FriendRating/README.md

 By looking at the equation, you can see that $$I$$ is being raised to the power of two.

 This means that increasing $$I$$ (how often I interact with you) increases your overall FR much faster than other attributes.

+## When Will I calculate the FR for you?

+I calculate the FR for each and everyone that takes part in the Final Positive Thursday in each year!